Why Your Dream Home on a Sloped Site is Worth All the Challenges

 1. Drainage and Sewer Hazards

 To avoid flooding, melting sleet or snow, mudslides, and other threats to a home on a sloped site, work with your contractor on proper drainage.
 Be sure your builder understands how to create pathways for water to move past and beneath your home without affecting the structural stability.
-If at all possible, a foundation drainage system that exits to daylight is the best possible scenario to avoid flooding in the basement.
+If possible, a foundation drainage system that exits to daylight is the best possible scenario to avoid flooding in the basement.

 2. Watch Out for Erosion

 This gradual loss of soil to rain is one of the hazards of building on a sloping site.
 So before you build your home, schedule time with your contractor to do a thorough exploration of the soil types on your sloped lot.
-Information about the soil can guide you and your builder on the ways to minimize the risks associated with erosion.
+Information about the soil can guide you and your builder on ways to minimize the risks associated with erosion.

 There are different ways of controlling erosion on the property, depending on how steep the slope is, how much money you want to spend, and the recommendations of a structural engineer or architect.
 Two of the most common considerations follow.